Jason Jorjani: Jellyfish

 Furthermore, according to Teitelbaum, the unnamed Londoner who he speaks of is connected to the Sufi traditionalist Martin Lings and has many ties to wealthy Middle Easterners including the former Emir of Qatar Hamad bin Khalifa Al Thani and the Iranian nationalist Darius Guppy, who is known for illegally raising money and is himself a friend of Boris Johnson.

 According to Benjamin Teitelbaum, Jorjani presented him a copy of Prometheus and Atlas to give to Steve Bannon as a gift.

-Contact with Avigdor Lieberman

-On October 9, 2023, in the context of the onset of the October 7 attacks, Jorjani sent out a tweet stating that he had made contact with Avigdor Lieberman back in 2018, persuading him against intervening against Iran while supporting groups such as the MEK, because it would be "counter-productive in terms of clearly defining the pro-Israeli, and even pro-Zionist character of our movement".

 Views

 Jorjani's ideas have been described by journalist Olivia Goldhill as influenced by Dark Enlightenment philosophy, particularly that of Nick Land.
 In a 2023 Break the Rules livestream, Jorjani denied being influenced by Land.

 The Prometheist Manifesto

 In "The Prometheist Manifesto", Jorjani criticised the modern concept of God as a "jealous and tyrannically wrathful God-Father, archetypally identical to Zeus".
 Instead, Jorjani supported the idea of the myth of Prometheus as the creator of man and likened the fire that he stole from Olympus as a symbol of the power of technology and science to free humanity from scarcity and ignorance.

-In the Prometheist Manifesto, Jorjani endorsed the claim that COVID-19 was created as a bio-weapon at the Wuhan Virology Laboratory in China.